LuxuSam/PhysicalButton/README.md

  From there you must enter a button name, the used GPIO and the mode (NO or NC) of the button.

  In addition you have to specify a debounce time (or time after which the button activates).
- The last step is to either select Action or GCODE and then specify what should happen upon button activation
+ The last step is to either select Action or GCODE and then specify what should happen upon button activation.

  After an initial save you can still set the button name, debounce time and activity.
- You are not able to switch from action to GCODE or from GCODE to action anymore for that button
+ You are not able to switch from action to GCODE or from GCODE to action anymore for that button.

 ## ⚠️ Use at your own risk ⚠️
   I am not accountable for any damages made to your printer/raspberry pi when using this plugin (e.g. wrong wiring